-The difference in today’s western society is that ‘danger’ can be perceived from threats other than the likelihood of being eaten alive by a wild beast (a real physical danger).
+In today’s western society ‘danger’ can be perceived from threats other than the likelihood of being eaten alive by a wild beast (a real physical danger).
 Modern threats are more likely to arise from issues with forming (and keeping) significant relationships, study, jobs, and financial status (NOT saying there are no real dangers there either).

 Gut sensations are common when stakes are high!
 When people feel they have something great to lose, when their instincts tell them they are in danger, their gut reacts.
 It is easy to confuse instinct with intuition because you can ‘feel it in your gut’.

 Literally, a gut feeling is a ‘visceral emotional reaction to something’.
 Fear can be this emotion.